Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 ## 4. Create Corrective Axioms Only When Necessary

-Not every character needs an axiom.
+Not every character needs a corrective axiom.

 Many characters work perfectly well without one.

-However, some characters repeatedly drift toward the same incorrect interpretation.
+However, some characters repeatedly drift toward the same inaccurate interpretation.

 When that happens, I sometimes build a corrective axiom.